laminlabs/nbproject/README.md

 - consistently track data sources across notebooks, pipelines & apps
 - full provenance for datasets that you pull and push from notebooks
-- manage _duplicated_ notebooks & integrate with Google Colab
+- manage notebook copying & integrate with Google Colab

 Like `nbproject`, `lamindb` is open-source. `nbproject` will mostly be maintained as a backend for `lamindb`.